Skip to main content

 WHAT ABOUT LETTERS OF AUTHORITY?

-With a shudder, Hulse dives in, saying, “The LOA process is something very specific that hasn't changed over the years, and needs to.
+Hulse dives in, saying, “The LOA process is something very specific that hasn't changed over the years, and needs to.
 At the beginning of an implementation, one of the things that you have to do is sign agreements with banks and brokers that involve data integration using these systems, and you've got to go through the LOA process.

 It's a painful process, but there are some firms out there that are making it easier, especially if you're trying to do a direct integration.
 That piece is still messy because you can't contact the right person, because everybody has different relationship managers.
-I find that it's still really cumbersome, and so I tell people during the implementation, "Start reaching out to your relationship managers now.
-Figure out who the right person is, because you've got to get these LOAs signed."
+I find that it's still really cumbersome, and so I tell people during the implementation, ‘Start reaching out to your relationship managers now.
+Figure out who the right person is, because you've got to get these LOAs signed.’
 And that piece, for me, has not changed.
 It's a challenge.”

 WHAT ABOUT BEST-OF-BREED VS. ALL-IN-ONE SYSTEMS?